 2. Not enough workers?
 Scale back your expectations and your business.

-Owners are learning how to keep working despite a labor shortage that predates the pandemic.
+Owners are learning how to keep working despite a labor shortage that predates the post-pandemic world.
 For some, it means keeping their business smaller until they can fill job openings.

 Warren Byington, co-owner of a San Antonio outdoor contractor business, has had to regretfully turn down business when he doesn’t have enough workers, and he’s concerned that he may have to say no to some customers during the holidays.
 November and December are a busy time for his company, Backyard Brothers, as homeowners want to get their pools repaired during the colder weather.
 And staffers usually want to take time off.